 During this process, it is imperative to teach students the meaning of punctuation marks and how each sentence is read differently depending on the punctuation mark.
 When a period is at the end of the sentence, the students come to a complete stop.
 When a question mark ends the sentence, their voices will generally go up at the end.
 When an exclamation mark ends the sentence, they need to use a surprised or excited voice.

-For free readers theater scripts, see PBS Kids and Timeless Teacher Stuff.
+For thematic scripts, costumes, kits, and extras to make your readers theater a fun production, check out eReader's Theater.
+For free scripts, see PBS Kids and Timeless Teacher Stuff.
 You might also consult the Scholastic book Readers Theater for Building Fluency.
 You can also find all sorts of resources in one spot at Scholastic's Complete Guide to Reading Fluency.

 I'd like to end this post by sharing a book I absolutely love, Alexander and the Terrible, Horrible, No Good, Very Bad Day by Judith Viorst.
 I always read this book a couple of weeks into the school year because by now my students are settling in and feeling comfortable in class.
 With that said, let's face it, we — and I mean students and teachers alike — have good days and bad days in the classroom.
 Reading this book conveys the message that we all experience times in our lives when we feel like Alexander.
 I call the challenging days "the sun will come out tomorrow" days and the not-so-challenging days "zip-a-dee-doo-dah" days.
 (Of course we learn to sing the songs, "Tomorrow" by Martin Charnin from the musical Annie, and "Zip-a-Dee-Doo-Dah" by Ray Gilbert from The Song of the South too.)
 It's a great book to turn into a readers theater script.
 Let us know what you come up with!